open-education-hub/binary-security/sessions/exploration-tools/README.md

 ### Further pwning

 [pwnable.kr](http://pwnable.kr/) is a wargames site with fun challenges of different difficulty levels.
-After completing all tutorials and challenges in this session, you should be able to go there and try your hand at the following games from Toddler's bottle: `fd`, `collision`, `bof`, `passcode`, `mistake`, `cmd1`, `blukat`.
+After completing all tutorials and challenges in this session, you should be able to go there and try your hand at the following games from Toddler's bottle: `fd`, `collision`, `bof`, `passcode`, `mistake`, `cmd1`, `blukat` (of course, you are encouraged to try any other challenges, but they might get frustrating, as they require knowledge of notions we will explore in future sessions).

 ## Further Reading